Validitron/k8s-acm-certificate-agent/README.md

 - Automatically imports (and maintains) SSL certificates stored as K8s Secrets (core/Secret) into ACM.
 - Automatically adds annotations to ALB-enabled K8s Ingresses (networking.k8s.io/Ingress) that use HTTPS to consume ACM certificates.

-For more information about to configure resources to use the agent, see **Using in K8s**, below.
+For more information about to configure resources to use the agent, see **Using in Kubernetes**, below.

 <br/>

 ## Operator scope

 acm-certificate-agent does *not* scope its activities to the namespace in which it is installed.
-You should not therefore install multiple copies in different namespaces on a single cluster.
+You do not need to (and should not) install copies into different namespaces within a single cluster.

 A single installation will manage ACM certificate import and Ingress linking across an entire cluster.

 <br/>